 Guidance and Counseling Master’s Degree (M.Ed.)

-The M.Ed. in Guidance and Counseling program is designed for those interested in careers as public school counselors, college and university counselors, and other positions in counseling.
+The M.Ed. in guidance and counseling program is designed for those interested in careers as public school counselors (non-Texas certification), college and university counselors, and other positions in counseling.

-You must complete a minimum of 36 semester credit hours of graduate work, including all academic requirements, for the Professional Certificate for School Counselors exam.
+You must complete a minimum of 36 credit hours of graduate work, including all academic requirements.

 - College and university counselors